SecretPlus/discord-gemini-auto-message-/README.md

 #  Get your discord token:

-first Login your discord account
+first Login your discord account in Chrome browser
 Go to developer mode (F12)
 GO to console   type    ```allow pasting```